-Plaintiff’s lawyer was the well respected Debbie Potter, from the Jaklitsch Law Group.
-Debbie was doing what good accident lawyers do, trying to get venue in a favorable jurisdiction.
+Plaintiff’s lawyer was the well respected Debbie Potter from the Jaklitsch Law Group.
+Debbie was doing what excellent accident lawyers do, trying to get venue in a favorable jurisdiction.

-In fact, for any bad faith case against State Farm any State Farm witnesses would likely be coming from Owings Mills (where State Farm houses its adjusters).
+In fact, for any bad faith case against State Farm, any State Farm witnesses would likely come from Owings Mills (where State Farm houses its adjusters).
 Obviously, the argument goes, Annapolis is further from Owings Mills than Baltimore City.

-But I do think plaintiff’s attorney had a tough road.
+But I think the plaintiff’s attorney had a tough road.
 The car crash occurred in Anne Arundel County and both drivers live in Anne Arundel County.
 The medical treatment was in….Anne Arundel County.
-That is a tough tri-fecta to overcome.
-In the end, I think the take home message from this case is that Maryland courts are going to require a lot of connection to the jurisdiction for plaintiffs who are not residents of that jurisdiction and the tort occurs outside of the jurisdiction.
+That is a tough trifecta to overcome.
+I think the take-home message from this case is that Maryland courts will require a lot of connection to the jurisdiction for plaintiffs who are not residents of that jurisdiction and the tort occurs outside of the jurisdiction.

-This case is a good read because there is little appellate law that discusses Maryland’s three-year-old first party bad faith statute.
+This case is a good read because there is little appellate law that discusses Maryland’s three-year-old first-party bad faith statute.
 (By little, I think there is none.)
-On this front, the court does seem to affirm the idea that accident plaintiffs are entitled to jury trials in first party bad faith claims.
-This will make a big difference in uninsured motorist cases because you can get the conduct of the insurance company in front of the jury.
+On this front, the court seems to affirm the idea that accident plaintiffs are entitled to jury trials in first-party bad faith claims.
+This will make an enormous difference in uninsured motorist cases because you can get the conduct of the insurance company in front of the jury.
 Most uninsured/underinsured accident trials against insurance companies are completely anesthetized from the insurance company’s refusal to be fair – the trial focuses just on damages.
-This will help, in appropriate cases, put the focus on the insurance companies’ bad faith in refusing to be fair with their insureds who are injured in accidents.
+This will help, in cases, put the focus on the insurance companies’ bad faith in refusing to be fair with their insureds who are injured in accidents.

 State Farm’s law firm was Budow & Noble, which does a lot of State Farm’s work that it does not keep in house.

-I need to go back and read this opinion again and you do too.
+I need to go back and read this opinion again, and you should too.
 You can find the opinion here.